-Assistant Chief Officer Resources is the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 45 - Gwent Independent Film Trust (GIFT) for additional information.
-In addition a family member is an Executive Director of Velindre NHS Trust for with the PCC Group has partnering arrangements.
+The Assistant Chief Officer- Resources is the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 45 - Gwent Independent Film Trust (GIFT) for additional information.
+In addition a family member is an Executive Director of Velindre NHS Trust for which the PCC Group has partnering arrangements.
 Income of £27,960 (net of VAT) was received from Velindre NHS Trust in 2016/17.

 The Chief Finance Officer is the Chief Finance Officer of the Police ICT Company (the Company).
 The Company is a company limited by guarantee and is wholly owned by Police and Crime Commissioners in England and Wales.
 It was established to support policing to make the public safer through better ICT, through seeking to act as a bridge between the policing, technological and commercial worlds.
-During the 2016/17 financial year, the Police and Crime Commissioner for Gwent paid a subscription to the Company of £60,000.
+During the 2016/17 financial year, the